Fox attorneys to be investigated for lying in court on brink of blockbuster trial

 Delaware Superior Court Judge Eric M. Davis warned Fox "I need people to tell me the truth."

 "And, by the way, omission is a lie," he said.
-Last week, Davis ruled that Dominion had already proved the contested statements' falsity and that jury won't have to weigh their validity; instead, the judge will instruct them that the statements are false.
+Last week, Davis ruled that Dominion had already proved the contested statements' falsity and that the jury won't have to weigh their validity; instead, the judge will instruct them that the statements are false and defamatory.

 The comments Wednesday follow a bombshell disclosure to Davis on Tuesday about Rupert Murdoch's particular role as executive chairman of Fox News — in addition to chair of its parent company Fox Corp. — that left the judge questioning whether he could have made earlier judicial decisions differently.